SOLO EVOO: Frequently Asked Questions

 Is olive oil made all year round?

-SOLO OLIVES is harvested in early October, when olives are still green.
+No. Olive oil is produced once per year, during harvest season, which runs from October through December.
+SOLO EVOO is harvested in early October, when olives are still green.
 When a harvest sells out, that oil is gone until the next season.

 How soon are the olives pressed after harvest?

-Our olives are pressed within a few hours of being picked, often the same night.
+Our olives are pressed within a few hours of being picked, often the same day.
+Fast pressing reduces oxidation and preserves freshness, aroma, and nutritional value.

 Are the olives harvested by machine?

+No. Our olives are hand-harvested using abbacchiatori (handheld harvesting tools).
 We don’t use industrial machinery or mass-harvesting equipment.
-Please watch a video of last year harvest.
+Watch a video of last year’s harvest.

 Who harvests the olives?

+The olives are harvested by the owners of the company and close friends.
 No contracted crews.
 No anonymous labor.
 Just a small community working together in the grove.

 Where does your olive oil come from?

+SOLO EVOO is single-origin from the Colli del Trasimeno hills in Umbria, Italy.
 Our olives come only from groves in Paciano and Città della Pieve.

 Is your olive oil blended?

-SOLO OLIVES is never blended.
-Every bottle comes from the same defined growing area.
-Which you can find in our product description.
+No. Most commercial olive oils blend oils from different regions or even different countries.
+SOLO EVOO is never blended.
+Every bottle comes from the same defined growing area, which you can find in our product description.

 How long does extra virgin olive oil last?

 Unopened, high-quality extra virgin olive oil is best within about 18 months from harvest.
+Once opened, it should be used within 2 to 3 months for peak flavor and antioxidant content.

 Why does olive oil go bad?

+Olive oil degrades when exposed to light, heat, and oxygen.
 That’s why proper storage and smaller bottles help preserve freshness.
-Solo should be used within 18 months, and 12 weeks after opening.
+SOLO EVOO should be used within 18 months of harvest, and within 12 weeks of opening.

-What does “fully traceable olive oil” mean?
+What does fully traceable olive oil mean?

 How can I tell if an olive oil is high quality?

+We believe olive oil should be fresh, transparent, and seasonal.
+Never anonymous or industrial.
 If you’re curious about harvest, polyphenols, or how real olive oil is made, you’re already asking the right questions.

 Leave a Reply